top of page

 So you want to be a marine biologist? podcast

-Winnie Courtene-Jones is a researcher at the University of Plymouth in their International Marine Litter Research Unit.
-We had such a fun conversation today starting with Winnie’s volunteer position studying dolphins off the coast of Wales.
-Winnie shares her graduate research of, essentially, watching hermit crabs fight, and how she definitely wasn’t going to get PhD.
-Until she did.
-She also explains what being self employed in the marine science means.
+Winnie Courtene-Jones is a researcher at the University of Plymouth, and shares her research journey.
 Winnie’s research has taken her all over the world, and has found plastic in some surprising places- including over a mile beneath the ocean’s surface.

 Winnie is a font of knowledge when it comes to plastic and plastic pollution, and she breaks down where it’s found, what the ‘great garbage patches’ really look like, and if biodegradable plastics are actually a thing.
 Her conservation ask is a great one, so be sure to stay tuned for that.